 Ancient temples at Selinunte, Sicily

-This group of four massive temples date back as far as 500 BC and are worth venturing to and taking them in.
+This group of four massive temples dates back as far as 500 BC and is worth venturing into and taking in.
 They’re identified by four letters: C, F, E, & G. Temple G is one of the largest temples in all of Sicily and is big enough to encapsulate temples C, F, and E all at once.
 You’ll be amazed at its sheer size when you catch a glimpse.

 Sail to the Aeolian Islands